opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
   Speaker note:
-  Since our app stores its state in a postgres database which has been provisioned by the postgres operator, we can continue to leverage that operators features to have backup and reestore functionality
+  However, Since our app stores its state in a postgres database which has been provisioned by the postgres operator, we can continue to leverage that operators features to have backup and restore functionality.
+The postgres operator essentially allows us to have a "database-as-a-service" but one that is completely in our control.
 </aside>

 ---